 Note that the suggested travel times are estimates.
 They assume you don’t take any breaks and that there’s no delay due to traffic jams or road works.
 When planning, assume you’ll be driving longer than the indicated times.
 You can plan your route with these tools:

-- check weather forecasts each day before hitting the road.
-In case of weather conditions like heavy rain, thunderstorms or summer snow, driving may be uncomfortable or even dangerous.
+- Check weather forecasts each day before hitting the road.
+In case of extreme weather conditions like heavy rain, thunderstorms or summer snow, driving may be uncomfortable or even dangerous.
 Adjust your plans if necessary.

 Shopping list for this tour

 This is what you need to arrange for in advance:

 in case of your own car: a motorway vignette;